McGill-ECSE321-Fall2024/tutorial-003/README.md

-# tutorial-003
+# Event Registration System

-Event registration system code for the 13:30–15:30 tutorials.
+The event registration system lets users create and register for evnets.